 1 Urban Exploring in the world

-But since the industrial revolution the economic wealth is on the way to make human resources superfluous: Technological modernization is giving a growing number of humankind – not only the elites - time and opportunities to reorganize their lifes relatively free of the pressure of elementary economic reproduction and to seek for further goals & meanings.
+But since the industrial revolution the economic wealth is on the way to make human resources superfluous: Technological modernization is giving a growing number of humankind – not only the elites - time and opportunities to reorganize their lives relatively free of the pressure of elementary economic reproduction and to seek for further goals & meanings.

-Also relatively recent in the overall history of mankind the urbanization created a totally new kind of environment.
+Also, relatively recent in the overall history of mankind, the urbanization created a totally new kind of environment.
 Economic progress - expressed through a sheer boom of physical constructions - led to the emerging of massive buildings, bridges, paved streets and other urban infrastructure.

 It is said: Curiosity is a genetic inclination of all cognitive species.

 In the modern West: With big cities always came explorers, people who are curious about their not so obvious surrounding.
 The urban explorersof New York, London and Los Angeles explored tunnels, sewers, bridges and abandoned factories since decades.
-They kept their actions silent to the public, preferred the night but the evidences are there: letters scratched in the sand-stone of old church towers, edding-marker-tags in bridge pylons, layers of graffiti in subway-tunnels.
-There are self-published DVDs and photo-books featuring people’s interest in tunnels and deserted structures with titles like The Space Between (2008) by John Law or Snowshoeing Through Sewers (1994) by Michael Aaron Rockland.
+They kept their actions silent to the public, preferred the night but the evidences are there: letters scratched in the sandstone of old church towers, edding-marker-tags in bridge pylons, layers of graffiti in subway-tunnels.
+There are self-published DVDs and photo-books featuring people’s interest in tunnels and deserted structures, with titles like The Space Between (2008) by John Law or Snowshoeing Through Sewers (1994) by Michael Aaron Rockland.

 Also in Germany – where notions like urban exploring were unknown 20 years ago –the names and dates scratched in the old towers of Cologne’s cathedral can be read as documents of more than 100 years of exploration spirit.